British health chief shocked to find rheumatic fever in NZ

 Dr Woods had been in the job just five weeks when the Christchurch earthquake hit on 22 February 22 2011.
 He says he visited the city shortly afterwards and the response of health workers and health services will remain in his memory.
 "I think it showed health and public services at their very best," he says.

-Next story in National: Union calls for $1b tertiary education boost
+Next story in New Zealand: Union calls for $1b tertiary education boost

 Copyright © 2013, Radio New Zealand